ericswpark/firefox-customizations/README.md

 ## Setup

 - Open your profile folder.
-You can find this by going to [about:profile](about:profile).
+You can find this by going to [about:profiles][about:profiles].
 - Make a new folder named `chrome`
 - Copy the `userChrome.css` file inside
 - Back at the root of the profile folder, copy the `user.js` file inside.

+[about:profiles]: about:profiles